JetBrains/intellij-sdk-docs/topics/basics/disposers.md

 * For resources required while a [dialog](dialog_wrapper.md) is displayed, use `DialogWrapper.getDisposable()`.
 * For resources required while a [tool window](tool_windows.md) tab is displayed, pass your instance implementing `Disposable` to `Content.setDisposer()`.
 * For resources with a shorter lifetime, create a disposable using `Disposer.newDisposable()` and dispose it manually using `Disposable.dispose()`.
-  Note that it's always best to specify a parent for such a disposable (e.g., a project-level service), so that there is no memory leak if the `Disposable.dispose()` call is not reached because of an exception or a programming error.
+  Note that it's always best to specify a parent for such a disposable (for example, a project-level service), so that there is no memory leak if the `Disposable.dispose()` call is not reached because of an exception or a programming error.

 > Even though `Application` and `Project` implement `Disposable`, they must **never** be used as parent disposables in plugin code.
 > Disposables registered using those objects as parents will not be disposed when the plugin is unloaded, leading to memory leaks.